 Life beyond injury

-We have teamed up with other clients who have suffered catastrophic injuries to tell their stories of life beyond injury.
+We have teamed up with other clients who have catastrophic injuries to tell their stories of life beyond injury.
 Please visit our Life Beyond Injury webpage to see their stories.

 We hope that by sharing these stories, newly injured people can see that with the right support they too can overcome adversity to lead full and active lives.